Harvard-MIT Health Sciences and Technology Program

 What can I expect?

 MEMP students begin by choosing a concentration in a classical discipline of engineering or physical science.
-During the first two years in HST, each student completes a series of courses to learn the fundamentals of their chosen area.
+During the first two years in HST, each student completes a series of subjects to learn the fundamentals of their chosen area.

 In parallel, they will become conversant in the biomedical sciences through preclinical coursework in pathology and pathophysiology, learning side-by-side with HST MD students.